 Ohba and his team first considered a homegrown big data solution using an open source platform like Hadoop.
 However, after an in-depth analysis, Ohba determined they could accomplish their goals with off-the-shelf tools.
 This decision would free up his team for business-critical work.

 “We wanted to concentrate on developing and providing a crowdsourcing service, rather than developing and operating an analysis infrastructure,” said Ohba.

 Crowdworks’ New Stack: Amazon Redshift, Domo, and FlyData

 Crowdworks first decided on two tools: Amazon Redshift as their data warehouse, and Domo for BI visualization.

-Ohba points out that “by storing data on Amazon Redshift and using Domo for real-time analysis, we designed it so that batch processing could be carried out, separately.
-This remedied the problem we previously had of batch processing taking too much time for the service and for MySQL aggregate processing”
+“By storing data on Amazon Redshift and using Domo for real-time analysis, we designed it so that batch processing could be carried out, separately,” said Ohba.
+“This remedied the problem we previously had of batch processing taking too much time for the service and for MySQL aggregate processing.”

 However, Crowdworks still needed an ETL pipeline solution.
 That’s when Ohba and his team discovered FlyData.